humanmade/core-sitemaps-quickstart/README.md

 # Development Process

 Before you begin committing code, [double check that you have the correct email address configured for this particular Git repo](https://help.github.com/articles/setting-your-email-in-git/#setting-your-email-address-for-a-single-repository).
-It's likely that this should be your **work** email address instead of a **personal** email address.

 See the [Contributing document](https://github.com/humanmade/core-sitemaps/blob/master/docs/CONTRIBUTING.md) for our branching strategy.